 - 6.12.
 Some customers, for example prepayment meter (PPM) customers or Core Group customers who have since switched supplier, often receive their rebate via a voucher, cheque or Special Action Message (SAM).
 Sending a rebate is deemed as a rebate being provided.
 If the voucher/SAM/cheque is cashed or the account is successfully credited the rebate is considered delivered.
-If this payment is not redeemed or accepted the rebate is considered provided but not delivered. - 6.13.
+If this payment is not redeemed or accepted the rebate is considered provided but not delivered.43 - 6.13.
 A supplier's end of year report must notify us of: - the number of rebates that were provided but not delivered, and - the steps the supplier intends to take to deliver any outstanding rebates. - 6.14.
-Where rebates are not delivered, suppliers must make at least one reasonable attempt, in addition to normal processes, to deliver rebates to customers (ie to make sure that the voucher is redeemed), and retain evidence of this.
+Where rebates are not delivered, suppliers must make at least one reasonable attempt, in addition to the process as notified to Ofgem, to deliver rebates to customers (i.e. to make sure that the voucher is redeemed), and retain evidence of this.
 This should be distinct from the initial attempt(s) of delivery.
 For example, if a supplier originally made provision for the rebate through a voucher but this was not redeemed, an acceptable additional attempt could be telephoning the customer to remind them to redeem the rebate, or issuing a SAM.
 Simply reissuing the voucher would not count as an additional reasonable attempt.
-The additional reasonable attempt must have been made before suppliers report on the delivery of rebates. - 6.15.
+The additional reasonable attempt must have been made before suppliers report on the delivery of rebates.

 Suppliers must provide the rebate to customer accounts before the end of a scheme year.
-Suppliers must report on the rebates that are delivered between: - 1 April to 31 August 2019 (SY8), - 1 April to 31 August 2020 (SY9), and - 1 April to 31 August 2021 (SY10).
+Suppliers must report on the rebates that are delivered between 1 April to 31 August 2022 (SY11).

-&lt;sup>47 Regulation 14(3C)
+43 Regulation 14(3C)

-Figure 6: Timelines for monitoring rebate redemption in SY8
+Figure 6: Timelines for monitoring rebate redemption in SY11

-- 6.16.
-For rebates that are not delivered when a supplier provides its rebate redemption report, there are two possible outcomes for the supplier: - If one additional attempt has been made to deliver the rebates, the supplier will be compliant with the Core or Broader Group obligation for that scheme year (if all other requirements are met), but the value of any undelivered rebates will be added to a supplier's non-core obligation for the following scheme year.
-If this is not possible (for example for voluntary suppliers), we will assess this on a case by case basis. - If one additional attempt has not been made to deliver the rebates by the reporting deadline, this is non-compliance.
-The value of the undelivered rebates will be added to a supplier's non-core obligation for the following scheme year and we may take enforcement action. - 6.17.
-For Broader Group, paragraph 6.16 is only applicable where the value of undelivered rebates is required by the supplier to meet its non-core spending obligation, as explained in the scenarios below.
+- 6.15.
+For rebates that are not delivered when a supplier provides its rebate redemption report, there are three possible outcomes for the supplier: - If one additional attempt has been made to deliver the rebates, the supplier will be compliant with the Core or Broader Group obligation for that scheme year (if all other requirements are met), but the value of any undelivered rebates will be added to a supplier's non-core obligation for the following scheme year.
+If this is not possible (for example for voluntary suppliers), we will assess this on a case by case basis. - Undelivered rebates of voluntary and compulsory smaller energy suppliers will be added to the non-core obligation in the following scheme year should they become fully obligated.
+This will apply in respect of suppliers that become newly fully obligated in scheme year 2021/22 and in future scheme years.. - If one additional attempt has not been made to deliver the rebates by the reporting deadline, this is non-compliance.
+The value of the undelivered rebates will be added to a supplier's non-core obligation for the following scheme year and we may take enforcement action.

+6.16.
+For Broader Group, paragraph 5.15 is only applicable where the value of undelivered rebates is required by the supplier to meet its non-core spending obligation, as explained in the scenarios below.

-Scenario 1 In SY8 a supplier must provide 100,000 rebates to meet its non-core spending obligation:
+Scenario 1 In SY11 a supplier must provide 100,000 rebates to meet its non-core spending obligation: